saddavi/securevote-gcp-iac/README.md

 Infrastructure code for a secure online voting/survey platform built on Google Cloud Platform using Terraform with a serverless architecture.

+## Project Status: Final Testing and Documentation Phase

+The SecureVote project is now in the final testing and documentation phase.
+All core infrastructure components have been implemented, database schema designed, and API endpoints created.
+The project is ready for final deployment and validation.

 ## Architecture Overview

 This project implements a modern, serverless architecture on GCP with: